rathaROG/lapx/README.md

 <details><summary>Need more explanation?</summary>

-The function `lapjv(C)` returns the assignment cost `cost` and two arrays `x` and `y`.
+The function `lapjv()` returns the assignment cost `cost` and two arrays `x` and `y`.
 If cost matrix `C` has shape NxM, then `x` is a size-N array specifying to which column each row is assigned, and `y` is a size-M array specifying to which row each column is assigned.
 For example, an output of `x = [1, 0]` indicates that row 0 is assigned to column 1 and row 1 is assigned to column 0.
 Similarly, an output of `x = [2, 1, 0]` indicates that row 0 is assigned to column 2, row 1 is assigned to column 1, and row 2 is assigned to column 0.

 Note that this function *does not* return the assignment matrix (as done by scipy's [`linear_sum_assignment`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linear_sum_assignment.html) and lapsolver's [`solve dense`](https://github.com/cheind/py-lapsolver)).
 The assignment matrix can be constructed from `x` as follows: